xlrx/DeskHog/tech-details.md

 ### PNG sprite system

 The project includes a `png2c.py` script that automatically converts PNG images into LVGL-compatible C arrays.
 This makes it easy to add sprite-based animations and graphics to DeskHog.
 The script runs before each build, so your sprites are always up to date.
+Beware: the board has limited storage and we already use most of it.
+Optimize your images aggressively and use PNG files sparingly.

 #### How it works